How to Participate

 📦 How do I submit my work?

-After you have completed the consent form, we will let you know how you can submit your work online.
-If you make a physical piece of art, you can either take a photo/video of it and send this to us digitally, or we can support you to post it to us.
+For smaller files, please email these straight to our email address.
+For bigger submissions, you can use WE transfer (instructions in email).
+If you make a physical piece of art, you can either take a photo/video of it and send this to us digitally, or we can support you to post it to us, just get in touch!

 👤How is my privacy protected?